 GlassAll clear and colored glass jars and bottles may be recycled in any green or blue recycling container throughout the campus.
 Please empty beverage bottles and rinse other glass containers such as spaghetti sauce jars and salsa jars.
 Incandescent light bulbs, mirrors, dishes and drinking glasses may not be recycled on campus.

 Compact Fluorescent Light Bulbs (CFL's)Should be given directly to a member of the custodial staff; do not place them in the regular trash or in a recycling container.
 For further questions refer to the Custodial Services webpage.

-Plastic Grocery BagsPlastic grogery bags may be recycled at the recycling bins located at University Commons near the book store, at the Williams Center, Thompson Hall, McEwen Hall, Mason Hall, Fenton Hall and at all Residence Halls or should be returned to the store for proper recycling.
+Plastic Grocery BagsPlastic grocery bags may be recycled at the recycling bins located at University Commons near the book store, or should be returned to the store for proper recycling.
 The bags cannot be mixed with the on campus recycling.

-Special Event Recycling ProgramRecycling containers are provided at large campus events including Commencement, Fredfest, Alumni Weekend, Concerts, Department Picnics and many more events.
-To request special event recycling, contact Facilities Services at 673-3452.
+Special Event Recycling ProgramRecycling containers are provided at large campus events including Commencement, Alumni Weekend, Concerts, Department Picnics and many more events.
+To request special event recycling, contact Facilities Services at 716-673-3452.